dlakelan/UBINotebook/README.md

 This notebook explains how that works, and also lets you try to create your own "even more progressive" tax.
 Towards the end it lets you specify some parameters and will try to calculate an "optimal $F(I)$ curve" based on those parameters.
 What you will find is that you either need to create very high marginal tax rates on not that high incomes (say the income level that a household with two doctors might earn, say $350-500k rather than say movie-star levels like \$10M or more) or you wind up with something that isn't really substantially different from the linear flat tax plus UBI.

+To use this stuff you'll want to do the following:

+1) Get julia from https://julialang.org/downloads/ which on Windows can be done via the instructions there which will get you "juliaup" an updater that will allow you to install various Julia versions
+2) clone this github repo
+3) enter the directory and run `julia ./install.jl` which will download all the required packages and "instantiate the environment"
+4) also from the directory run `julia ./runnotebook.jl` which will eventually after an initial install of a private Conda environment for Julia, instantiate the Jupyter notebook server and open a browser to let you browse the directory and select the notebook.